MrLightgun/MiSTerSindenDriver/README.md

 "chmod +x *.sh"
 On the script so that the system can run it, and then run it like this "./Install_MrFusion.sh" or "./Install_MOnSieur.sh"

+Reboot MiSTer after it has been successfully run.

 There are multiple steps for getting lightguns to work in MiSTer, if you find the lightgun not working, just make sure you go through all these steps:
 1) Run the lightgun driver.